aammd/MS_computational_ecology_opinion/compecol.md

 # Outlining computational ecology

-As we mention in the introduction, there is no clear threshold above/below which an ecological study becomes computational.
 Most research approaches exist on a gradient.
 In this section, we will outline research practices which differ enough in their approaches to fall under the umbrella of computational science, and specifically discuss how they can provide novel information.
 We will first show how computational ecology complements other research approaches, then discuss how it can be used in the current context to facilitate interactions between theoretical and empirical research.

 ## Computational ecology in its broader landscape